finos/FDC3/docs/api/specs/webConnectionProtocol.md

 > Note - Throughout this document, when referring to "DA" without any other qualification we mean a Browser-Resident Desktop Agent.

 **getAgent()**: The library function provided by `@finos/fdc3` that discovers and establishes communication to DAs.
-It may (1) return a reference to an injected `DesktopAgent` instance, (2) use the FDC3 Web Connection Protocol (WCP) to discover a DA (e.g. in a "parent" window or frame) and return a `DesktopAgent` instance that communicates with the DA using the FDC3 Browser Communication Protocol (BCP), or (3) run an application provided failover function that provides direct or indirect access to a `DesktopAgent`.
+It may (1) return a reference to an injected `DesktopAgent` instance, (2) use the FDC3 Web Connection Protocol (WCP) to discover a DA (e.g. in a "parent" window or frame) and return a `DesktopAgent` instance that communicates with the DA using the FDC3 Desktop Agent Communication Protocol (DACP), or (3) run an application provided failover function that provides direct or indirect access to a `DesktopAgent`.

 **Web Connection Protocol (WCP)**: A protocol for discovering and establishing communications with a DA.
 Ths includes a prescribed algorithm as well as some standard messages that are transmitted using `window.postMessage`.

-**Browser Communication Protocol (BCP)**: A protocol that uses the standard HTML Channel Messaging API (MessagePort) to communicate with a DA in a remote iframe or window via messages.
+**Desktop Agent Communication Protocol (DACP)**: A protocol that uses the standard HTML Channel Messaging API (MessagePort) to communicate with a DA in a remote iframe or window via messages.

 **Parent**: A browser window or frame that creates the window or iframe in which an application runs.
 (The parent provides a `WindowProxy` object which is used by WCP.)